Emotus-Your-Mood-and-Mental-Wellness/Emotus-ML-Model/README.md

 ## About Dataset

 The dataset used in this project contains user input texts (tweets) labeled into five distinct mood categories.
+This dataset was specifically chosen because it focuses on text data written in **Indonesian**, making it highly relevant for the project's target audience.
+It captures diverse emotional expressions commonly found in social media posts, providing a realistic and practical foundation for building a mood-based journaling and recommendation system.

 - **Total Samples:** 4401
 - **Columns:**